legendPerceptor/SDL-ILP/readme.md

 # Integer Linear Programming For Jobshop Scheduling Problems

-Use test.py to temporarily do the scheduling algorithm.
+Use test.py to temporarily test the scheduling methods.